wasp-lang/wasp/web/docs/auth/entities/entities.md

 On the other hand, the `Auth` and `AuthIdentity` entities are created behind the scenes and are used to store the user's login credentials.
 You as the developer don't need to care about this entity most of the time.
 Wasp **owns** these entities.

-In the case you want to create custom login or signup actions, you will need to use the `Auth` and `AuthIdentity` entities directly.
+In the case you want to create a custom signup action, you will need to use the `Auth` and `AuthIdentity` entities directly.

 ### Example App Model
 Let's imagine we created a simple tasks management app: